Code4Community/Code4Community.github.io/tutorials/html-css-tutorial.md

 * [Part 3: CSS](#part-3-css)

 ## Part 1: Why do we need HTML, CSS, *and*, JavaScript?
 If you have prior experience with programming languages like Java or Python, you've probably written entire applications in one programming language.
-This begs the question in the title of this section: why do webpages involve *three* programming languages?
+This begs the question in the title of this section: why does writing webpages involve using *three* programming languages?

-Every webpage has to answer a few different questions before it shows up on your screen in your browser.
+Every webpage has to answer a few different questions before it can be displayed in your browser.

 1. What am I displaying?
 1. How am I displaying it?
 1. How do I respond to user interaction?

 Each of these questions is answered by one of the languages of the web.
 HTML knows what to display, CSS knows how to display it, and JavaScript knows how to respond to user interaction.
 Without HTML, your webpage has no content.
 Without CSS, your webpage looks like [this](https://www.berkshirehathaway.com/).
 Without JavaScript, users can't *do* anything other than look at your site (which is okay for some sites, but not for others).
 When building a website, it's best to keep your HTML, CSS, and JavaScript in separate files.
-However, we're going to keep everything in one file for the sake of simplicity.
+However, we're going to keep everything in one file during these tutorials for the sake of simplicity.

 ## Part 2: HTML